 There are many ways to get involved in the autism community.
 The Autism Society encourages its members and supporters to keep current on and active in ongoing advocacy issues regarding autism, stay abreast of the latest in autism-related news and issues through our online newsletter, Autism Matters, and make an effort to attend autism events and conferences in your area.
 The benefits of being involved in the autism community are many—not the least of which is educating yourself about the most appropriate treatments and resources available to help your loved one on the spectrum.

 Reach Out to Your Local Affiliate

-The Autism Society’s affiliates provide a number of ways in which individuals and families can obtain support and share their experiences with others in their communities.
+The Autism Society’s affiliates provide a number of ways in which individuals and families to get involved, obtain support and share their experiences with others in their communities.
 Our affiliates are an obvious place to turn for encouragement, accurate information and education.
 Find an affiliate near you.

 Sign Up for Autism Society’s Free E-Newsletter

 Autism Matters is the Autism Society’s free monthly e-newsletter, with the latest updates on news, advocacy, research, education, conferences and resources.
 Contact us to receive Autism Matters.

 Sign Up for Autism Society Action Alerts